many-speech-analyses/many_analyses/README.md

 ## Brief summary

-We recruted collaborators interested in forming data analysis teams to examine the same dataset.
+We recruited collaborators interested in forming data analysis teams to examine the same dataset.
 The data analysis teams wrote a journal-ready methods and results section and then peer-reviewed each others analyses.
 Next, we used meta-analytic techniques to explore the data analysis teams' findings.